atmughrabi/AccelGraph/README.md

 ```

 # Graph Structure Preprocessing:
-Accel-Graph can handle multiple representations of the graph structure in memory, each has their own theoretical benefits and shortcomings.
+AccelGraph-CAPI can handle multiple representations of the graph structure in memory, each has their own theoretical benefits and shortcomings.

 ## Regular unsorted Edge-list as input.